Community Schools support:

 Community Schools and New York City

 Beginning in fall 2014, 45 schools became NYC Community Schools as part of an attendance-improvement and drop-out-prevention grant in partnership with United Way NYC.
-During fall 2015, Mayor de Blasio announced that the Community Schools model would be central to the City's efforts to support our Renewal Schools.
+There are now 267 Community Schools across every district in NYC, funded through city, state and federal dollars.

 Ways to Get Involved